yhs666/mc-docs.zh-cn/articles/networking/scripts/virtual-network-filter-network-traffic.md

   --direction Inbound \
   --priority 200 \
   --source-address-prefix Internet \
+  --source-port-range "<em>" \
-  --source-port-range "*" \ --destination-address-prefix "*" \
+  --destination-address-prefix "</em>" \
   --destination-port-range 443

-# <a name="create-an-nsg-rule-to-allow-ssh-traffic-in-from-the-internet-to-the-front-end-subnet"></a>创建允许 SSH 流量从 Internet 流入到前端子网的 NSG 规则。
+# Create an NSG rule to allow SSH traffic in from the Internet to the front-end subnet.
 az network nsg rule create \
   --resource-group $RgName \
   --nsg-name MyNsg-FrontEnd \